The following blog article was updated in January 2022.

 The Negligence Per Se Theory Might Apply to Your Case, Too

 When there are laws in place to protect tenants, and the landlord violates those laws, then the landlord is negligent without the need to prove that he or she violated a reasonable standard.
 This is referred to as negligence per se because all that the tenant must show is that the landlord violated the law, rather than determining the violation of some standard.

 For example, say a landlord failed to install smoke alarms. in most states, landlords are required to install smoke detectors, but the tenants are required to maintain the smoke detectors.
 Also, owners are required by the Washington State Department of Health to install carbon monoxide alarms.

 If the landlord does not install them in accordance with the law, and the tenant is harmed, the landlord could be considered negligent per se.
-However, if the tenant fails to maintain the smoke alarms, but the landlord did, in fact, install them, this theory would not apply.
+However, if the tenant fails to maintain the smoke alarms, but the landlord did install them, this theory would not apply.

 Injured on a Rental Property?
 It is Best to Contact a Personal Injury Attorney

 After a serious injury, it is hard to identify who may be liable for your injuries.
-To protect your rights and ensure that you receive compensation, contact the team at Brett McCandlis Brown, PLLC.
+To protect your rights and ensure that you receive compensation, contact the personal injury and premises liability lawyers at Brett McCandlis Brown & Conner, PLLC.
 Book your free consultation now at 800-925-1875 or contact us online.